 We return to the restaurant we endowed our presence with on the Saturday.
 After that it’s the bus to the airport.
 Glorious duty free: Poznań-themed coffee-filtered cigars, and a cute lighter.
 And two miniature spirit bottles – Jack Daniel’s and Cointreau.
 And a bottle of Żubrówka.
 Yes!
 I have some of Poland to take home with me.
 We take off, departing what was essentially a three-day jaunt to an archaic multiplex of bars.
 It is not the milieu that remains, but the sheer temerity of the alcohol induced, and yes, it did facilitate some very gnarly chit chat.
 Farewell, Poznań.
 We may return one day, but Krakow must surely now beckon ….

-This article was published in March 2013.
+This was a guest post about visiting Poznan in March 2013.